phpbench/phpbench/README.md

 Contributing
 ------------

 PHPBench is an open source project.
-If you find an problem or want to discuss new features or improvements please create an issue, and/or if possible create a pull request.
+If you find a problem or want to discuss new features or improvements please create an issue, and/or if possible create a pull request.